 Through MJF you can choose to volunteer your time on a project in an area of law which most closely matches your interests and strengths.
-In doing so, you make an enormous difference for low-income and disadvantaged Minnesotans who might otherwise go underrepresented.
+In doing so, you make an enormous difference for low-income Minnesotans who might otherwise go underrepresented.

 Here are the steps to find a position and to begin volunteering:

 - THINK about what type of volunteer opportunity you would like.
 Consider subject areas such as immigration, family law, etc.; legal skills you’d like to develop, such as legal research, client interviewing, etc.; time commitment; geographic area, etc.

 - LOOK at MJF’s available volunteer opportunities.
-You can find a listing of current opportunities by visiting an MJF office at one of the four law schools or by checking the “Explore Volunteer Opportunities” page on this website to see if an opening catches your eye.
+You can find a listing of current opportunities by visiting an MJF office at one of the three law schools or by checking the “Explore Volunteer Opportunities” page on this website to see if an opening catches your eye.

 - TALK with an MJF staff member.
 We will discuss your interests, career goals, etc., and are happy to talk to you in great detail about different volunteer opportunities.
 We will give you volunteer information, explain expectations, and answer any questions you might have.
 If you are interested in a particular opportunity, we will give you the name and number of the supervising attorney and invite you to call the attorney to discuss the position further.

 - LEARN about the position from the supervising attorney.
 Discuss schedules, expections, levels of commitment, etc.